finwistic

 5m 29s

 Ryan's advice for developing pattern recognition is specific: pick one great performing stock and study it exhaustively — every week's and day's price and volume action, the base, the breakout, the continued move, the correction, all the way through.
 The goal is to get the characteristics of a truly great stock memorized so that when the pattern shows up again, you recognize it immediately and can act.
 He is skeptical of most trading books published after O'Neil's, arguing most regurgitate the same principles without adding value.
 His closing recommendation: start with a very small account — so small you don't care if you lose it all — and trade real money.
 Simulated trading doesn't teach the emotional responses that turn knowledge into execution.
+The feelings of fear, greed, and regret are the curriculum, and paper trading skips them entirely.

 David Ryan·The Market Wizard Trading System — David Ryan·Learning & DevelopmentStock Selection#Breakout